vroulet/vroulet.github.io/_pages/publications.md

 ## Published
 **A Representation-Focused Training Algorithm for Deep Networks.**
 Vincent Roulet, Corinne Jones, Zaid Harchaoui.
-*(To appear) In Proceedings of the IEEE Data Science and Learning Workshop (IEEEDSLW), 2022.*
+*(to appear) in Proceedings of the IEEE Data Science and Learning Workshop (IEEEDSLW), 2022.*
 [paper](/files/ulr.pdf)

 **Differentiable Programming à la Moreau.**
 Vincent Roulet, Zaid Harchaoui.
-*(To appear) In Proceedings of the International Conference on Statistics and Signal Processing (ICASSP), 2022.*
+*(to appear) in Proceedings of the International Conference on Statistics and Signal Processing (ICASSP), 2022.*
 [paper](https://arxiv.org/abs/2012.15458)

-**Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled data.**
+**Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data.**
 Corinne Jones, Vincent Roulet, Zaid Harchaoui.
-*Statistics and Computing, 2022*
+*Statistics and Computing, 2022.*
 [paper](https://link.springer.com/article/10.1007/s11222-021-10067-x)
 [code](https://github.com/cjones6/xsdc)